-Hats are popular to wear because this may add color and elegance to our outfits.
-In today’s article, we will be tackling the ways on how to apply Heat Transfer Vinyl on a hat by using a household iron.
-It may be difficult to iron HTV onto hats, but with this guide, you'll be able to do it.
+Hats are popular to wear because they may add color and elegance to our outfits.
+In today's article, we will tackle how to apply Heat Transfer Vinyl on a hat using a household iron.
+It may not be easy to iron HTV onto hats, but with this guide, you'll be able to do it.
 Let's get started and learn the step-by-step on ironing Heat Transfer Vinyl on hats!

 Before proceeding to the steps, the materials needed are listed below.

 - Your chosen Heat Transfer Vinyl

 - Household Iron